wilsonism/geo109/mapping-4/Install_QGIS/M4_Install_QGIS.md

     * Install QGIS Last

   **Note:** Watch [this video](https://youtu.be/g8T6eWwWA-8?t=3m16s) starting at time 3:16 to see an installation of QGIS 2.18 for Mac.

-## If using Linux…

-1. Contact your TA.
-If the installation instructions from QGIS are not clear, your TA will provide you additional guidance on how to install QGIS for your particular flavor of Linux.

 ___